endurantgames/cosmiclegends/src/classes/dual_class.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::: soapbox ::::::::::::::::::::::::::::::
-# Character Sheets for Dual-Class Heroes
+# Character Sheets for Dual-Class Heroes {#soapbox-charsheet-dual-class}

 The easiest way to run a dual-class hero is just maintain two different character sheets, and flip between them when the